zarillion/handynotes-plugins/plugins/10_Dragonflight/README.md

 * Dragon Glyphs for the [Zaralek Cavern Glyph Hunter](https://www.wowhead.com/achievement=18150) achievement.
 * Ancient Stones for the [Ancient Stones of Zaralek](https://www.wowhead.com/achievement=17567) achievement.
+* Critter locations for the [To All the Squirrels Burrowed Beneath](https://www.wowhead.com/achievement=18361/to-all-the-squirrels-burrowed-beneath) achievement.

 ### Emerald Dream